Dedimoe/AndroidCamera2API/README.md

 # AndroidCamera2API
-AndroidCamera2API
+This is the sampe of AndroidCamera2API

+Explanation :

-Aandroid camera2 API introduced in level 21, our minimum android SDK for this project will be 21.
+Android camera2 API introduced in level 21, our minimum android SDK for this project will be 21.

 ![Android Camera2 Class Diagram](image.png)